hankmcgill/copeMail/README.md

 # copeMail
-A server that will send ten randomized emails to a valid email address
+#### A server that will send ten randomized emails to a valid email address (by Hank McGill, for Cope Notes)

 ## Initial setup
 In order to run this application, please: